-- Booking now for 2013All UK, European and worldwide airshow enquiries welcome.
+- Booking now for 2015All UK, European and worldwide airshow enquiries welcome.

 - 01285 831 774call us to find out more information about how we can add some fun to your private or public event.

-She first saw the team display at Southport Airshow when studying Performing Arts at college and ever since she has longed to join the team.
-Freya beat over 100 applicants to be included in a shortlisted few who were invited for an interview and audition on the wing at the team’s base in Gloucestershire.
-She was delighted to be chosen to join the team and says it is a dream come true.
+Freya first saw the team display at Southport Airshow when studying Performing Arts at college and ever since she longed to join the team.
+In 2012 Freya beat over 100 applicants to be included in a shortlisted few who were invited for an interview and audition on the wing.
+It was a dream come true for Freya when she was selected to join the team.

-Freya loves performing and has performed as Disney characters at Disneyland Paris – including dressing up as Princesses and Winnie the Pooh for parades!
+This is not the first performance role for Freya, before joining the team she worked as Disney characters at Disneyland Paris – including dressing up as Princesses and Winnie the Pooh!

-Flying on Martyn’s wing for the 2012 display season, Freya has the exciting role of hanging upside down for the inverted Mirror Pass.
-She says she loves the loops best and was surprised by the strong wind pressure – she never thought it would be easy, but the force of 150mph was a lot more than she ever expected!
+Freya loves the loops best and was surprised by the strong wind pressure – she never thought it would be easy, but the force of 150mph was a lot more than she ever expected!